lemocla/Which-way-is-up/README.md

         The schema has been revised and the intial database structure can be found [here](documentation/structure/db_structure.pdf)

         - **User**
-          - Stores a users registration information provided upon signing up
+          - Stores users' registration information provided upon signing up
           - Information from the User Model is used to create the UserProfile upon signing up

         - **UserProfile model**
-          - Stores users' detail information such as full name, phone number, address that can be retrieved at checkout or when contacting the shop owner
+          - Stores users' detailed information such as full name, phone number and address that can be retrieved at checkout or when contacting the shop owner
           - Stores wishlist items using many-to-many relationship with artwork model
-          - This model is related to orders and reviews to easily retrieve users' order details and reviews
+          - This model is related to Order and Review models to easily retrieve users' order details and reviews

         - **PortfolioCategory model**
-          - Stores category name for portfolio
+          - Stores category name for a portfolio
           - Is used to generate dynamic nav bar menu ang group portfolios together

         - **Portoflio model**
-          - Stores detailed information about a portfolio such as name, description, materials, image and status and is used to display content in portfilios' pages (ex. work and commission)
+          - Stores detailed information about a portfolio such as name, description, materials, image and status and is used to display content in portfolios' pages (ex. work and commission)
           - Status information is used to decide whether the portfolio is displayed or not
           - Related with artwork model to display image library

         - **ShopCategory model**
-          - Stores category name and category back end name
+          - Stores category name and category back end name, which is automatically generated
           - Used to generate dynamic shop's dropdown menu and shop pages
           - Used to retrieve list of artwork to be displayed on relevant shop pages

         - **Artwork model**
           - Stores detailed information about an artwork to be displayed in artwork detail page, such as name, image, size, price ...
           - Features stock information with stock adjustment upon successful checkout.
-Stock information is also used to display dynamic quantity options and whether the artwork can be added to bag or not.
+Stock information is also used to display dynamic options in select quantity fields and whether the artwork can be added to bag or not.
           - Features an optional stock alert used to inform the shop owner if stock reach a critical level.
           - Status is used to decide wether artwork can be displayed, added to wishlist and bag as well as whether reviews can be added for that artwork.
-          - Status is also used to override delete method if an artwork features in any order_lines
+          - Status is also used to override delete method if an artwork features in any Order_line records
           - Feature a boolean and decimal field for displaying sale price and overriding artwork's default price
           - Feature a many-to-many relationship to self to select related products (symmetrical)
-          - Rating field auto-populate and average of all reviews for that artwork
+          - Rating field is auto-populated as average of all reviews for that item when a review is added
           - Related to Portfolio and ShopCategoy model to easily retrieve information

         - **Order model**
           - Stores all the information related to a successful order made by a user, including order number, delivery and billing details
-          - Stores if there's a gift option as well as gift recipient and gift message
+          - Stores if there's a gift option as well as the gift recipient and a gift message
-          - Stores if paiement was successfully made as well as Braintree paiement ID
+          - Stores if paiement was successfully made as well as the paiement ID

         - **Order_line model**
-          - Stores details that have been added to the user’s bag, such as artwork name, price and quantity
+          - Stores details that have been added to the user’s shopping bag, such as artwork name, price and quantity
           - Takes information from the artwork model to display artwork detail
-          - Information from the Order_line is sent to the Order model to update the order
+          - Information from the Order_line is sent to the Order model to update the order and order totals

         - **Review model**
           - Stores review details about an artwork such as ratings and comments